vsrinivas/fuchsia/docs/ledger/lint.md

     warning for every file
  - `misc-noexcept*` - Fuchsia doesn't use C++ exceptions
  - `modernize-deprecated-headers` - Fuchsia uses old-style C headers
+ - `modernize-raw-string-literal` - the check was suggesting to convert `\xFF` literals, which we'd rather keep in the escaped form.
  - `modernize-return-braced-init-list` - concerns about readability of returning braced initialization list for constructor arguments, prefer to use a constructor explicitly